burnworks/mcp-movabletype-writer/README.md

 Use `mcp-movabletype-writer@1.0.0` if you prefer to pin a specific version.
 The `env` settings are identical to a local build.

+### Advanced settings (power users)

+Fine-tuning knobs that aren’t meant for day-to-day users live in `internal-config.json`.
+Copy `internal-config.example.json` to the project root (or wherever you run the server from), rename it to `internal-config.json`, and adjust the values.

+- `requestTimeoutMs`: Timeout (milliseconds) for Movable Type HTTP requests.
+Defaults to `30000`.

+If the file is missing or contains invalid JSON the server falls back to the built-in defaults, so it’s safe to experiment.

 ## Usage

 ### Basic flow